 BIGD’s research mandate is spread over four broad clusters

 BIGD annually conducts research on the state of governance in Bangladesh, to provide a critical and analytical investigation of the governance situation of Bangladesh.
 This analytical work allows BIGD to compare, assess and document changes over time.
+This research specifically aims to study important policy decisions, public instutions and public issues from governance perspective.
 The results of this on-going research are articulated mainly in the form of annual reports named ‘The State of Governance in Bangladesh’ which is one of the flagship publications of the BIGD.
-Since 2006, eight reports have been published.

-In line with its communications strategy, BIGD disseminates research outputs and activities through various channels of communication such as target-specific advocacy events, stakeholder consultations, publications, op-eds and articles, social media posts, e-alerts, newsletters and website.
+Successful research communication and advocacy requires mobilization of evidence-based research outputs in the form of transformed effective messages for target audiences.
+In line with its communications strategy, BIGD disseminates research outputs and messages through diverse range of communication channels and tools such as target-specific advocacy events, stakeholder’s consultations, publications, op-eds and articles, social media posts, e-alerts, newsletters and website.
 It also organizes roundtables, seminars, public lectures, conferences, talks and different meetings to enable effective and updated exchange of views and draws expert recommendations from diverse range of stakeholders i.e. policymakers, politicians, government officials, civil society members, media professionals, academics, researchers, development partners and representatives from relevant interest groups.

 BIGD’s staff are drawn from the social science disciplines with excellent credentials.
 As an institute of BRAC University, BIGD works closely with the university and has the unique advantage of being associated with BRAC, the world’s largest NGO through its work and carrying its ‘brand.’
 It is inspired by BRAC’s values in shaping its own institutional work, professional standards and product.